RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

   snapshot and have no recovery.

   CRSP does not keep historical backups of data.
 But, there is an *offsite* copy of all CRSP data.
-In essence, every file in CRSP has *three* copies - two (one in each sub cluster) in Irvine and one (offsite) in San Diego.
+In essence, every file in CRSP has *three* copies - two (one in each sub cluster) in Irvine and one (off site) in San Diego.

   .. note::
     * *Snapshots* allow you **self-service restore** of files/folders that you have recently deleted or overwritten.